 From the holy feast of Easter until Pentecost, “alleluia” is always said with both the psalms and the responsories.
 Every night from Pentecost until the beginning of Lent, it is said only with the last six psalms of Vigils.
 Vigils, Lauds, Prime, Terce, Sext, and None are said with “alleluia” every Sunday except in Lent; at Vespers however, a refrain is used. “alleluia” is never said with responsories except from Easter to Pentecost.

 Easter is not just a day; it is a season and a way of life.
-Between Easter Sunday and the feast of Pentecost, (Pentecost being when we celebrate the gift of the Holy Spirit), the communal prayer of the Rule is awash with Alleluia.
+Between Easter Sunday and the feast of Pentecost, (Pentecost being when the church celebrates the gift of the Holy Spirit), the communal prayer of the Rule is awash with alleluia.
 This lasts for about seven weeks.
 It is a time to allow the joy of this season to establish in us so that it might continue into the year ahead.

 In the evening of that same day, the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
-Jesus came and stood among them.
-He said to them, ‘Peace be with you,’ and, after saying this, he showed them his hands and his side.
-The disciples were filled with joy at seeing the Lord, and he said to them again, ‘Peace be with you.
-‘As the Father sent me, so am I sending you.’
-(John 20:19-22, NJB)
+Jesus came and stood among them and said to them, ‘Peace be with you,’ and, after saying this, he showed them his hands and his side.
+The disciples rejoiced at seeing the Lord, and he said to them again, ‘Peace be with you.
+‘As the Father has sent me, so am I sending you.
+After saying this he breathed on them and said: Receive the Holy Spirit.
+If you forgive anyone’s sins, they are forgiven; if you retain anyone’s sins, they are retained.
+(John 20:19-23, RNJB).